tmacinc/Maq20_SHED/README.md

 2. Install waitress using "pip install waitress"
 3. Run project using python app.py

 ### Linux (need to confirm options.
 Can use eventlet with python app.py.
-Gunicorn uses different method)
+Gunicorn uses different method.
+More exist)

 1. Using Eventlet
  * Uncomment eventlet lines in app.py